|

 G5 |

-In the event of there not being a sufficient number of entries in any Class, or in the opinion of the judges the competitors do not show sufficient merit, the Committee reserves to itself the power to withdraw all or any of the awards. |
+In the event of there not being a sufficient number of entries in any Class, or in the opinion of the judges the competitors do not show sufficient merit, the Committee reserves to itself the power to withdraw any or all of the awards. |

 G6 |

 Time limits must be strictly adhered to and competitors who over-run will be penalised with the loss of one mark per minute or part of a minute, and will run the risk of not receiving a mark.
-Time limits do not include any introduction to the piece |
+Time limits do not include any introduction to the piece. |

 G7 |

 In the event of there being fewer than 5 entries in a Class, the Committee reserves to itself the power to cancel that Class.
-In that event, a refund of the fees will be given. |
+In that event, entry fees will be refunded. |

 G8 |

-(a) All performers attending a state school which is not an academy and who are entered into classes that take place during the school day must have a child licence (applied for by the parents), otherwise they will be denied entry to the class on the day. |
+All performers attending any kind of school and who enter classes that take place during the school day must have approval from the head teacher, otherwise they will be denied entry to the class on the day. |

 G9 |

 Performers should ensure that they are dressed appropriately.
-The well-groomed personal appearance of competitors will be taken into account when adjudicating performance and awarding marks. |
+The well-groomed personal appearance of competitors will be taken into account when adjudicating performances and awarding marks. |

 G10 |

 Certificates with the Adjudicator’s comments will be available at the completion of each class.
-For two months after the end of the Festival, certificates not collected during the Festival may be requested from the relevant Section Secretary and will be sent by post on receipt of a payment of £4. |
+For two months after the end of the Festival, certificates not collected during the Festival may be requested from the relevant Section Secretary and will be sent by post on receipt of a payment of £5. |

 G11 |